 Some of the most notable items include a large traditional spinning wheel; a saddle said to have belonged to Fr Navin of Bunatober, who died in 1812; a collection of oil lamps used for light before the advent of electric lighting; some fine examples of early radios; some traditional school desks dating from the 1930s; and a selection of traditional household artefacts and tools and implements used by farmers, blacksmiths, and carpenters.

-We are currently in the process of refurbishing and reorganising the room (2018).
+We continue to add wall displays and items to our collection.
 Contributions of any amount towards this work are most welcome: donations can be made via committee members or via PayPal through the link below.